ZenXChaos/MapleStorySDLCPP/Tutorials/Tutorial03/README.md

 </nowiki>
 </pre>

-'''frame''': Keeps track of the current frame number we are at.
+*frame*: Keeps track of the current frame number we are at.

-'''maxFrames''': Maximum number of frames in an animation.
+*maxFrames*: Maximum number of frames in an animation.

-'''delta''': This manages the speed an animation plays at.
+*delta*: This manages the speed an animation plays at.

-'''animframes''': Individual sprite frames from class '''Sprite'''.
+*animframes*: Individual sprite frames from class *Sprite*.

 ### Methods